-During the six months ended June 30, 2000, we issued 3,258,290 common stock options to employees at a weighted average exercise price of \$1.21 per share.
-The weighted average exercise price was below the weighted average deemed fair value of \$6.03 per share.
-The cumulative deferred stock-based compensation with respect to these grants was \$15.7 million, and is being amortized to expense on an accelerated method over the four year vesting periods of the options.
-During the six months ended June 30, 2000, we amortized \$1.3 million to stock-based compensation expense and the remaining balance of \$14.4 million will be amortized over the remaining vesting periods through June 2004.
-Subsequent to June 30, 2000 and through September 8, 2000, we granted an additional 563,000 options to employees at exercise prices below the deemed fair value.
-The aggregate deferred stock-based compensation of \$2.8 million with respect to these options will be amortized on an accelerated method over periods of four years.
+During the year ended December 31, 2000, we issued 3,908,290 common stock options to employees at a weighted average exercise price of \$1.82 per share.
+The weighted average exercise price was below the weighted average deemed fair value of \$6.59 per share.
+The cumulative deferred stock-based compensation with respect to these grants was \$18.7 million, and is being amortized to expense on an accelerated method over the four year vesting periods of the options.
+During the year ended December 31, 2000, we amortized \$6.6 million to stock-based compensation expense, reversed \$145,000 for cancelled common stock options, and the remaining balance of \$11.9 million will be amortized over the remaining vesting periods through December 2004.
 Due to the accelerated method of amortization, most of the deferred stock-based compensation charge will be incurred over the first one to two years of the vesting of the options.
 Through December 31, 1999 the cumulative deferred stock-based compensation amortization related to non-employee awards was not material.
-During the six months ended June 30, 2000, we recorded stock-based compensation amortization of approximately \$469,000 related to non-employee awards.
-Subsequent to June 30, 2000 and through September 8, 2000, we granted an additional 20,000 common stock options to non-employees which were valued at approximately \$169,000.
+During the year ended December 31, 2000, we recorded stock-based compensation amortization of approximately \$651,000 related to non-employee awards.